-The Pain Medicine service at Angell Animal Medical Center offers treatment for companion animals with discomfort that negatively affects their quality of life, regardless of their primary diagnosis.
+The Pain and Palliative Care service at Angell Animal Medical Center is a unique service for companion animals with discomfort and disability that negatively affects their quality of life, regardless of their stage of life or cause of their distress.
 Many of our patients have complex medical issues that complicate treatment for pain.
-Some owners seek help in accurately determining whether their animals are in pain and how much they are suffering.
-Additionally, some types of pain are under-recognized and/or incompletely treated by traditional medical care.
-Through careful consideration of our patients’ medical histories, and thorough discussion with their families, we work together with owners to formulate a treatment plan that best suits the individual needs of each pet and their household.
+Some pet owners seek help in accurately determining whether their animals are in pain and how much they are suffering.
+Through careful consideration of our patients’ medical histories, and thorough discussion with their families, we work together with our patient’s caretakers and their other veterinarians to formulate a treatment plan that best suits the individual needs of each pet and their household.

 Palliative Care is a specialized field of medicine that focuses on improving quality of life and minimizing pain and distress that accompanies serious illness and treatment of that illness, regardless of prognosis or age.
 Any animal with chronic illness or chronic pain can benefit from palliative care as a complement to treatment from other specialists or primary care veterinarians.
 Some of our patients are close to the end of their lives, but many others are simply struggling with chronic pain or other non-life threatening conditions.

 We are uniquely qualified to provide this kind of care because our service is run by a specialist veterinarian with advanced training in pain medicine and palliative care.
 The Pain and Palliative Care service is fully integrated with the 13 additional specialties practiced at Angell for easy access to consulting advice.
 We also welcome any companion animal species to our service, including birds, rabbits, rodents and reptiles.